a-torgovitsky/MarginalTreatmentEffects.jl/README.md

 ## Disclaimer

-The solution to the linear programs in MST (2018) and MT (2018) need not be unique.
+The solution to the linear programs in MST (2018), MT (2018), and MTW (2021) need not be unique.
 While the bounds on the target parameters shouldn't change, the MTRs that achieve these bounds may be different when running the code on different machines.

 ## Errata